hitobito/hitobito/doc/development/05_json_api.md

 - Add/extend swagger specs in `specs/requests/json_api/`
   - run `rails rswag:specs:swaggerize` afterwards and check if Swagger ui is working as expected
+- Update list of endpoints in this document